-Yesterday I greeted a new crop of graduate students.
-One of their assignments for the semester is to start a blog.
+One of the assignments I give to my NYU Digital Marketing students for the semester is to start a blog.
 I’ve learned to expect the reaction to this to range from enthusiasm to fear to ‘what has this got to do with digital marketing’.

-My explanation is that creating a blog to call their own is experiential learning.
+I explain that creating a blog to call their own is experiential learning.
 It’s a way to understand the myriad and ever changing assortment of digital marketing tools available and to know first hand the challenge of creating new content on a consistent basis.
 It’s good practice in writing and learning to defend your positions plus blogs are still an effective way to build a brand.

-I’m a big believer in rolling up your sleeves and letting the dirt get under your nails.
-It makes us better at what we do if we understand it from the ground up.
+Rolling up our sleeves and letting the dirt get under our nails makes us better at what we do.

 My Nana used to say a little bit of dirt never hurt anyone.
 In fact it can make you wiser, stronger and more resilient.
 My Nana was a wise woman.